Adroiti/docs-for-code-review-tools/checkstyle-UniqueProperties.md

-Pattern: Avoid duplicate entries in properties file
+Pattern: Avoid duplicate keys in properties file

 Issue: -

 ## Description

-Checks properties files for duplicated properties.
+Checks properties files for duplicated keys.

 Rationale: Multiple property keys usually appear after merge or rebase of several branches.
 While there are no errors in runtime, there can be a confusion due to having different values for the duplicated properties.